danschlz/danschulz.github.io/books.md

 Borges, _Ficciones_.
 Fantastic stories that are worth a lifetime of re-reading.

 Sledge, _With the Old Breed_.
 Memoir of a mortarman in the Pacific theater of WWII.
-Bordeom, horror, loyalty, confusion.
+Boredom, horror, loyalty, confusion.

 Sebald, _Austerlitz_